 Humans in the Natural World

-9th Grade Integrated Course Requirement
+11th Grade Course Requirement

 The primary goal of this course is for students to develop an effective, individualized research and writing process and to write one or more substantial research papers.
 Students use library and online resources, engage in close reading of primary and scholarly secondary source materials, and turn their curiosity into clear, useful historical questions.
 This course is linked to American Studies, and research questions and topics are often designed around content and themes from that course.
-Writing and Research is taught by members of the History and Library Departments.
+Writing and Research is taught by members of the history and library departments.